zectre/Realtime-YOLO-with-Geolocation/README.md

 you can change your classname output on ./detectout.sh

-use./detectclass.sh for realtime detection from webcam use ./detectout.sh to create detected object output with lattitude and longitude (txt format)
+use./detectclass.sh for realtime detection from webcam

+then use ./detectout.sh to create detected object output with lattitude and longitude (txt format)